Use Oracle VirtualBox on Oracle Linux

 open vnc

-10. In the License dialog, scroll the text to the bottom and click I Agree.
+11. Scroll down to the bottom of the text and click I Agree.

 open vnc

-11. In the Authentication Required dialog, input the password oracle to give elevated permissions to perform the install and click Authenticate.
+12. In the Authentication Required dialog, input the password oracle to give elevated permissions to perform the installation and click Authenticate.

 open vnc